-- To layer your banana pudding, begin by placing vanilla wafers on the bottom of a 13x9 baking dish, glass bowl, or another 3-quart container.
+- To layer your banana pudding, begin by placing 1/3 of the vanilla wafers on the bottom of a 2 quart oven-safe glass bowl or baking dish.

 - Pour one-third of custard over wafers and bananas.

-- Repeat layering process two more times until all wafers, bananas, and custard have been used.
-Ending with a final layer of wafers for decorative purposes.
+- Repeat layering process two more times until all wafers, bananas, and custard have been used, ending with a final layer of the wafers.

 - Whip egg whites with an electric mixer set at high speed.

-- Spread meringue over banana pudding, making sure to spread to the edges of the dish.
+- Spread the meringue over banana pudding, making sure to spread to the edges of the dish.

-- Bake for about 25 minutes until lightly the meringue is lightly browned.
+- Bake for about 25 minutes until the meringue is lightly browned.